How to start a daily meditation practice

-There’s a Zen saying that goes: “You should sit in meditation for 20 minutes every day – unless you’re too busy; then you should sit for an hour.”
+There’s a Zen proverb that goes: “You should sit in meditation for 20 minutes every day – unless you’re too busy; then you should sit for an hour.”
 The busier you are, the more likely you’re in need of some time out to just sit and be.
 But no matter how hectic your schedule is, everyone can benefit from a regular meditation practice.
+It's an incredible form of self-care.

 What is mindfulness meditation?